-Internal communications is at the center of digital transformation today.
-And, as companies adopt more and more advanced technological tools to communicate with and engage employees in highly effective ways, there may soon come a time when intranets are seen as dusty relics of an older era.
+Internal communications are at the center of digital transformation today.
+And, as companies adopt more and more advanced technological tools to communicate with and engage employees, there’s a growing responsibility to effectively reach the frontline and in-office employees no matter where they work.

-If you’re one of those newer IT professionals, you may be wondering: What is an intranet?
-Intranets are private networks used by organizations to distribute communications exclusively to their workforce; and they’ve been used for decades by enterprises for internal communications.
+You may be wondering: What is an intranet?
+Intranets are private networks used by organizations to distribute communications exclusively to their workforce, and they’ve been used for decades by enterprises for internal communications.

 What is the difference between an intranet and the internet?

 Intranets emerged in tandem with the internet in the 1990s.
 The difference between the internet and the intranet is simple: the internet is a public network that is not owned by any entity, while an intranet is privately owned and not accessible to just anyone who can get online.

 See how Boeing put our modern intranet solution into action with 70% of the workforce visiting Boeing News Now across desktop, email, and mobile.Intranets emerged in tandem with the internet in the 1990s, starting off as a simple welcome page with sparse information about an enterprise.